arun001302/EKS-CodePipeline-Deployment/README.md

 # Java CI/CD Pipeline on AWS EKS

 This is my personal walkthrough of how I successfully set up a complete CI/CD pipeline to deploy a Java Spring Boot app onto Amazon EKS.
-Everything is written in **first person** so I can retrace the exact steps I followed.

 ---